devendrk/Rosciper/README.md

     cd rosciper
 ```

-You're cursor will look like this:
+Your cursor will look like this:

 ```git
     C:\Users\s1900123\rosciper>